 Article 21.

 Voted, pursuant to G.L. c.
-44B, to appropriate and transfer the sum of $11,411.15 from the Community Preservation Fund - Open Space & Recreation Reserves for the complete renovation of the existing tennis courts at Frontier Regional High School, including but not limited to the installation of a new surface, fences and nets, or take any other action relative thereto.
+44B, to appropriate and transfer the sum of $11,411.15 from the Community Preservation Fund - Open Space & Recreation Reserves for the complete renovation of the existing tennis courts at Frontier Regional High School, including but not limited to the installation of a new surface, fences and nets.

 Resident Beth Lukin questioned if this was just Whately’s portion.
 Darius Modestow explained that this is Whately’s portion of the total costs and that the courts are open to the public during non-school use hours.